 Governmental Funds fund balances classified as restricted are balances with constraints placed on the use of resources by creditors, grantors, contributors, or laws or regulations of other governments.
 Fund balances classified as committed can only be used for specific purposes pursuant to constraints imposed by the City Council through an ordinance.
-Assigned fund balances are constrained by the intent to be used for specific purposes, neither restricted nor committed.
-Assignments are made by City management based on Council direction as established by resolution 11-361 dated September 27, 2011 adopting the fund balance policy.
+Assigned fund balances are constrained by the intent to be used for specific purposes, but do not meet the criteria to be classified as restricted or committed.
+The City Council has, by resolution 11-361 dated September 27, 2011 adopting the fund balance policy, authorized the City Manager or his designee to assign fund balance to a specific purpose.